 - Ability to use virtually any tank

 - USB port for charging if built-in battery

-One of the biggest advantages of Mods over many starter e-Cigs is the battery.
+One of the biggest advantages of Mods over most starter e-Cigs is the battery.
 If they’re a fixed internal battery, many are of higher mAh, or milliamps per hour.
+If they utilise replaceable, rechargeable batteries, one can select a higher mAh battery.
 In layman’s terms, a 2500 mAh battery should last a pack a day smoker a full day.

 The advantage of replaceable batteries

 Many Mods, as with many starter e-Cigs, have built-in batteries, and therefore their life expectancy, at least in part, is dependant on the battery.
 These types of e cigs only last around 300 re-charges, or about a year.
 The advantage of Mods that support replaceable batteries, is that they will last far longer.
 Once the battery no longer charges, you simply replace the battery, not the whole Mod.

 I own a couple of these Mod types that are nearly 4 years old, and they’re still going strong.